vichikaru/0416/index.md

-## Welcome to Vichikaru GitHub Pages
+## Welcome to Vichikaru GitHub Pages, not working?

 You can use the [editor on GitHub](https://github.com/vichikaru/0416/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.